Follow The Prince

 2008 Castalia Rochioli Vineyard Russian River Valley Pinot Noir

 15.5% alc., pH 3.56, 354 cases, $50.
-50% River Block and 50% Flax Vineyard.
+50% River Block and 50% Flad Vineyard.
 Warmer growing season.
 Unfiltered. · Moderately light reddish-purple color in the glass.
 Gorgeous nose of vivid black cherry and black raspberry perfume complimented by oak.
 Mature black cherry flavors flood the palate with interesting notes of cherry cola, oak spice, umami and red Jolly Rancher lingering on the amazing finish that seems to last an eternity.
 Definitely ripe flavored.
 Perfect oak integration and well matched tannins.
 Similar to the 2009 vintage.
 Irresistible.
 Reviewed October 4, 2011 ARTICLE »

 2007 Castalia Rochioli Vineyard Russian River Valley Pinot Noir